jboss-container-images/amqstreams-1-openshift-image/examples/proxy/record-encryption/PREPARE_KMS.md

 # Preparing a Key Management Service (KMS)

-In order to use the Envelope Encryption Filter, you must provide a [KMS solution](./README.md).
+In order to use the Record Encryption Filter, you must provide a [KMS solution](./README.md).
 For Tech Preview, only HashiCorp Vault is supported.

 ## Preparing HashiCorp Vault